tmp-blog-v-team/blog-gh-actions/docs/deploy-preview.md

 Note: GitHub automatically creates a `GITHUB_TOKEN` secret to use in your workflow.
 [Authentication in a workflow - GitHub Docs](https://docs.github.com/en/actions/reference/authentication-in-a-workflow)

-4. update-credential.yml and pull-request-target.yml for enable auto deploy task.
+**4. update-credential.yml and pull-request-target.yml**: workflows for enable auto deploy task.

 If you would like to deploy preview site automatically, please update pull-request-target.yml as below.